uiuc-kang-lab/tailwiz/README.md

 import tailwiz
 import pandas as pd

 # Create a pandas DataFrame of labeled text.
-Notice the 'label'
+The 'label'
 # column contains 'mean' or 'nice' as labels for each text.
 labeled_examples = pd.DataFrame(
     [